Last Updated: 30 January 2026

 What is an appeal?

 If the Home Office refuses your application, you may have the right to appeal the decision.
-This involves asking an Immigration Tribunal (a type of court) to review the evidence in your case, and make a new decision.
+An appeal means you ask an Immigration Tribunal (a type of court) to review your case.

 USEFUL WORDS